Elite-AI-August/Cat-Dog-Classifier/README.md

 If you can not use GPU, using Google Colaboratory you can use the gpu to train your model.

-## Create Deep Neuaral Network without using CNN
+## Create a Deep Neuaral Network without using CNN

 ### Part 1
 Designing the primary neural network